US presses on with evacuation from Afghanistan after deadly Kabul airport attack - KTVZ

 By Ivana Kottasová, Barbara Starr, Kylie Atwood, Nick Paton Walsh, Sam Kiley, Zachary Cohen, Jennifer Hansler and Nectar Gan, CNN

-The United States has vowed to continue the evacuation of American citizens and allies out of Afghanistan, as US troops brace for the threat of more terrorist attacks following two deadly bombings at Kabul’s airport.
+The United States has vowed to continue the evacuation of American citizens and allies from Afghanistan, as US troops brace for the threat of more terrorist attacks following two deadly bombings at Kabul’s airport.

 At least 90 Afghans died and another 140 were injured Thursday, an official with Afghanistan’s Ministry of Health said, after suicide bombers and gunmen attacked packed crowds outside the airport.

+“I saw bodies and body parts flying in the air like a tornado taking plastic bags … into the air.
+I saw bodies, body parts, elderly and injured men, women and children scattered in the blast site,” the man, a former employee of an international development group with a US special immigrant visa, told Reuters news agency.

+“It is not possible to see doomsday in this life, but today I saw doomsday, I witnessed it with my own eyes,” he said.

-According to the Pentagon, 13 US service members were killed and 18 others injured.
+According to the Pentagon, 13 US service members were killed and 18 others injured in the attack.

 Ten Marines were among the troops killed and several more were wounded, Marine spokesman Maj.
 Jim Stenger said.
 The identities and units of those killed won’t be announced until after relatives are notified, he added.